-It’s hard to beat a cup of coffee to get things going in the morning and a nice cold beer, a glass of fine wine, or a finger or two of bourbon to wind things down again in the evening.
+It’s hard to beat those roasted coffee beans to get things going in the morning or a nice cold beer, a glass of your best wine, or a finger or two of bourbon to wind things down again in the evening.
 During the course of a normal day, water is usually your best bet.
 Before a long run, a steep hike, a serious HIIT session, or whenever there’s work to be done but you feel yourself flagging, go ahead and grab an energy drink.
 (And drink it, too, because these caffeine-rich, ginseng-laced, vitamin-packed beverages have little benefit if simply held in the hand.)

 This sweet, low-calorie drink from Monster is one of the few energy drinks that actually will hydrate you (or re-hydrate you, as the case may be — it was designed to help recovery after a hard night out).
 But as it packs more caffeine than all but the strongest cups of coffee, stick to one can and then hit the water as you rebuild your stamina for the day.
 And for the coming night.

 This energy drink may be as notable for what it doesn’t have as what it does: It’s devoid of sugar, preservatives, and carbonation, and it only packs 10 calories.
-It delivers a solid 200 mg of caffeine and 100% of multiple vitamins, so CelciusS is potent and about as healthy as an energy drink gets.
+It delivers a solid 200mg of caffeine and 100% of multiple vitamins, so Celsius is potent and about as healthy as an energy drink gets.

 NOS delivers all the stimulants you expect (nay, demand!) from an energy drink along with the vitamins (like B-12 and B-6) your body will appreciate, but it’s the L-theanine that is notable here.
 L-theanine is an amino acid that can help you stay less jittery and more focused even with that caffeine boost.